Naturality and mapping class groups in Heegaard Floer homology: Translating bifurcations of gradients to Heegaard diagrams

 If the bifurcation is not an index~1-2 birth-death, then $\S \in \S(f_x,v_x) \cap \S(f_y,v_y)$.
 Furthermore, the (overcomplete) diagrams

-possibly after a small isotopy of the immersed submanifold $\alphas \cup \betas$, are related by \begin{enumerate} \item adding or removing a null-homotopic $\a$- or $\b$-curve if the bifurcation is an index~0-1 or~2-3 birth-death (not necessarily disjoint from curves of the opposite type), \item an isotopy of the $\a$- and $\b$-curves cancelling or creating a pair of intersection points if the bifurcation is a tangency of $W^u(p)$ and $W^s(q)$ for $p \in C_1(f_0)$ and $q \in C_2(f_0)$, \item a generalized $\a$- or $\b$-handleslide if the bifurcation is a tangency between $W^u(p)$ and $W^s(q)$ for $p$, $q \in C_1(f_0)$ or $p$, $q \in C_2(f_0)$, respectively, such that the $\a$-curve corresponding to $p$ slides over the $\a$-curve corresponding to $q$ if $p$, $q \in C_1(f_0)$, while the $\b$-curve corresponding to $q$ slides over the $\b$-curve corresponding to $p$ if $p$, $q \in C_2(f_0)$. \end{enumerate}
+possibly after a small isotopy of the immersed submanifold $\alphas \cup \betas$, are related in one of the following ways. \begin{enumerate} \item If the bifurcation is an index~0-1 or~2-3 birth-death, adding or removing a redundant $\a$- or $\b$-curve, not necessarily disjoint from curves of the opposite type. ``Redundant'' means this $\alpha$- or $\beta$-curve is null-homotopic in $\Sigma$ compressed along the remaining $\alpha$- or $\beta$-curves, or equivalently that it bounds a planar region together with the other $\alpha$- or $\beta$-curves. \item If the bifurcation is a tangency of $W^u(p)$ and $W^s(q)$ for $p \in C_1(f_0)$ and $q \in C_2(f_0)$, an isotopy of the $\a$- and $\b$-curves cancelling or creating a pair of intersection points. \item If the bifurcation is a tangency between $W^u(p)$ and $W^s(q)$ for $p$, $q \in C_1(f_0)$ or $p$, $q \in C_2(f_0)$, a generalized $\a$- or $\b$-handleslide.
+Specifically, the $\a$-curve corresponding to $p$ slides over the $\a$-curve corresponding to $q$ if $p$, $q \in C_1(f_0)$, while the $\b$-curve corresponding to $q$ slides over the $\b$-curve corresponding to $p$ if $p$, $q \in C_2(f_0)$. \end{enumerate}